How the Central Texas Region, of the AACA started

-The club used to meet every second Tuesday of the month at the Catfish Parlor on Ben White Blvd, in Austin.
-However with the challenges of COVID we are currently holding Zoom meetings.
-We hope to be back to face to face meetings soon.
+The club is back to meeting face to face once a month on every second Tuesday of the month at the Catfish Parlor on Ben White Blvd, in Austin.

 At these monthly meetings we conduct club business such as planning tours, parties, elect officers and board members.
 We also have a member presentation that could be about their car project, a recent car show, a technical session, sometimes even a auto related game.